our most recent Blog Articles

 Design Noir

 This month, our Form Follows Fashion journey takes a dive into the darkness and drama of design noir.
 Smoky rooms filled with intrigue and mystery, accompanied by private investigators and murder suspects.
 As interior designers, we do much the same thing as detectives: sleuthing to discover the wants and needs of a client while preventing our own fingerprints from covering the space.
+This classic old-time thriller vibe is the inspiration behind the aesthetic.
+The well-crafted complexities of an expertly unnerving whodunnit brings a beautiful and mysterious tension to the space.
+It captures your attention by playing on value and contrast—different textures, irregular patterns, and light versus dark.

 Unexpected Shifts